Why Add My Voice To this Watershed Issue?

 (3) adoption is not a component of human nature, but rather a relational-legal status

-(4) therefore, adoption cannot be “assumed” or “redeemed” in the person of Christ, but must instead be mediated as a fruit of His finished work.
+(4) therefore, adoption cannot be “assumed” or “redeemed” in the person of Christ, but must instead be mediated as a fruit of his finished work.

 The first axiom, that Christ must possess what he gives, means he gives from his actual, eternal being, not a status or relationship he earned later.
 The second axiom, that Christ only redeems what he assumes, applies strictly to the essential parts of human nature, body and soul.
 Because adoption is a forensic and filial status, not a part of human nature itself, it falls outside the scope of both principles.
 Therefore, our legal standing and relational sonship are the fruits of Christ’s finished work, meaning Christ did not need to be adopted himself.
-Either way we turn, the adoption thesis is unsupportable by inseparable axioms.
+Either way we turn, the adoption thesis is unsupportable by both inseparable axioms.

 “Two governing points drive Dr. Letham’s critique—one definitional and one axiomatic.
 Dr. Letham’s analysis rides on the meaning of ‘adoption’ and Aquinas’ axiom he summarizes to mean that sonship and personhood are coextensive.
 Unless the constraints of his definition of adoption and this axiom are found to be correct, the validity of his concerns vanishes.”